Tarika06/secure-healthcare-platform/DEVOPS.md

-# DevOps Documentation for Sprint 2 - SecureCare
+# DevOps Documentation for SecureCare +

 ## 1. Overview
 This document outlines the DevOps strategy, tools, and implementation plan for the **SecureCare** project for Sprint 2.
 The goal is to establish a robust CI/CD pipeline, containerize the application, and prepare for cloud deployment with monitoring and security best practices.